HandsOnDataViz/book/embed/tableau/README.md

 # Embed a Tableau Public visualization

-To embed a Tableau Public data visualization as an iframe, like this:
+A Tableau Public visualization can be embedded in your own website as an iframe, like the interactive example below.
+Try it by floating your cursor over the data points.

-<iframe src="https://public.tableau.com/views/DataVizBook-simple-scatterchart/Sheet1?:showVizHome=no&:embed=true" width="100%" height="500"></iframe>
+<iframe src="https://public.tableau.com/views/DataVizBook-simple-scatterchart/Sheet1?:showVizHome=no&:embed=true" width="500" height="500"></iframe>

 1) In the Tableau Public server page, click the Share button and copy the source link (not the embed code).